Traitor (song): Background and release

 Following the minor success of "All I Want" (2019), American singer-songwriter Olivia Rodrigo signed with Geffen Records, a subsidiary of Interscope Records, intending to release her debut extended play in 2021.
 After the widespread success of Rodrigo's debut single "Drivers License", released on January 8, 2021, she decided she wanted to make a full-length studio album instead.

 Alongside the release of her second single "Deja Vu" on April 1, 2021, Rodrigo announced that her debut studio album, under the placeholder title *O*R, would be released on May 21.
 On April 13, Rodrigo announced the cover art and announced the title of her debut studio album Sour.
 Together with the announcement, the track listing was announced, and "Traitor" was revealed to appear as track two on Sour.
 The song was released with a lyric video alongside the album on May 21, 2021.
 "Traitor" was sent to radio in the US on August 10, 2021, as the fourth single from Sour.

 Composition

-"Traitor" is an indie pop, guitar-rock, and folk ballad.
+"Traitor" is a rock, indie pop, and folk ballad.
 The song has been rumored to be about American actor and singer Joshua Bassett, who co-starred with Rodrigo in High School Musical: The Musical: The Series.
 Lyrically, the song is about "feeling betrayed when you see your ex stepping into a new relationship while you're still reeling from your separation", as she whispers the lyrics "Guess you didn't cheat but you're still a traitor".

 "Traitor" features a cinematic rise and fall of acoustics and a layering of harmonies.
 Musically, the song is set in the key of E major, and has a moderately slow tempo of 50 beats per minute.
 The song is set in time, and Rodrigo's vocals in the song span from B_{3} to A_{5}.